- Chart

 Goal

-The primary investment goal of the First Trust Senior Loan Fund is to generate current income for its shareholders.
+The primary investment goal of the First Trust Senior Loan Fund is to generate current income and seek capital appreciation.

 Investment Approach and Strategy

-Strategy: This ETF is actively managed, meaning it does not track a specific index.
-The portfolio managers actively select senior loans based on their credit research and market outlook.
+Strategy: The ETF is actively managed, meaning it does not aim to track a specific index.
+The fund's managers select securities based on their research and outlook for the senior loan market.

 Market Position